Launch Services Keys

 Do not use.
 Use LSMinimumSystemVersion instead.

-String - OS X) is a string that contains the UTI corresponding to the app’s type.
+String - macOS) is a string that contains the UTI corresponding to the app’s type.
 The App Store uses this string to determine the appropriate categorization for the app.
 Table 2 lists the supported UTIs for apps.

 Graphics & Design